PranavBawgikar/js-notes/javascript/functions-and-objects.md

 To write to the console use console.log()</mark>
 <br /><br />
 ## Objects in JavaScript
+An object is a collection of related properties and/or methods.
+It can represent real world objects like people, products and places.
 An object stores key-value pairs, aka properties.
-The key is a `string` while the value of the property is any JavaScript data type, or another object.

 _Basic syntax:_
 ```js